httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 Unencoded-Digest and Want-Unencoded-Digest fields complement existing integrity fields for this purpose.

-This document updates the definitions of terms "Integrity fields" and "Integrity preference fields" defined in RFC 9530.
+This document updates the definitions of the terms "Integrity fields" and "Integrity preference fields" originally defined in RFC 9530.

 --- middle